cwendorf/EASI/B-BasicExamples/README.md

 ### Overview of the Examples

+- Example files for between-subjects designs and for within-subjects designs are included
+- The examples are duplicated using raw data input and summary statistics input
-- Examples use simple fictional data and include multiple version to show options
+- Examples show both the default output and the available options
-- The examples include estimation, plots, significance tests, and effect sizes
+- Examples include estimation, plots, significance tests, and effect sizes
+- Each example provides a syntax file, a text output file, and graphs

 ### Included Examples